Data Centers in Valence

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Valence as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated network links to interconnection hubs in Marseille or Lyon.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Valence as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network connections to facilities in Marseille or Lyon.

 Power Analysis